tidal-music/tidal-sdk/EventProducer.md

 ## EventSender

-Exposes functionality for sending events and monitoring the status of the TEP TL.
+The `EventSender` role exposes functionality for sending events and monitoring the status of the TEP TL.

 ### sendEvent